Saviru/GitViewer/README.md

 ### I'm still working this !

 Come again !
-This is gonna be awesome a project.
+This is gonna be an awesome project.

 <br><br>